Learn to Trade Under Real-World Conditions Before You Trade For Real

 Paper trading mirrors real money trading in every way, except one – no real money is exchanged.
 It’s like playing Monopoly.
 You have all the real-world experience of market mechanics, except that you don’t risk any of your capital in the process.

 This simulated trading experience is the single best way to understand how to buy and sell stocks as a day trader.
 Real-time pricing, real-time news, and real-world conditions are standard with paper trading.
 You get to test different trading strategies under authentic market conditions.
+You could even hire a thinkorswim programmer to tweak your interface and change some of the conditions which you are trading under.

 Paper trading is one of the most useful tools in your arsenal.
 Penny stocks trader Timothy Sykes, explains paper trading as follows: